ghi-electronics/Documentation/hardware/netmf/upgrade.md

 ## G400S to SITCore

-Unfortunately, there is no drop-in replacement for the G400S.
+There is no drop-in replacement for the G400S.
 The recommended replacement is the SCM20260E, which has considerably more horsepower and available resources.

 ## G400D to SITCore